 Navigating Your Files

-In the leftmost column will be a list of your folders.
-Click "Set Dataset Root" to navigate directly to your projects.
+In the leftmost column is a directory listing of your hard drive and any external drives that you have connected.
+Click "Set Dataset Root" to navigate directly to a folder.

 In the second column, QiTissue displays all of the datasets it finds within the directory.
 Select the project you want to open.
 If your images are divided into scenes, a third column will appear on the right with a list of scenes.
 Double-click to select one or click "Open" in the bottom right corner.

-To open more than one scene or dataset, just double-click on another to load the new image and create a tab in the upper left hand corner.
-All changes will be saved when alternating between datasets, and any uploaded datasets are saved in a local QiData folder for instant retrieval.
+To open more than one dataset, just double-click on another to load the new image and create a tab above the Image view.
+All changes are retained when alternating between datasets.

 View Scenes in a Grid